tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

 As you can see that is not that great, all the databases should be backed up on a regular basis.
 Scroll up to the _Utilize the logs_ section to see how you can check the errorlog for failed backup messages.

-## Everything is locked up, you can&#8217;t get any results back from a query
+## Everything is locked up, you can't get any results back from a query

 Usually this indicates that there is an open transaction somewhere that has not finished or someone did the BEGIN TRAN part but never did a COMMIT or ROLLBACK.

-Some people just restart the server to &#8216;fix&#8217; the issue, of course if you do that you will never know what the root cause is and you never know when it will happen again.
+Some people just restart the server to &#8216;fix' the issue, of course if you do that you will never know what the root cause is and you never know when it will happen again.

-We can easily show what happens when you have an open transaction, btw don&#8217;t do this on the production server.
+We can easily show what happens when you have an open transaction, btw don't do this on the production server.

 In 1 query window run this, replace SomeTable with a real table name.